MaxvanderVelde/MaxvanderVelde.github.io/index.md

 <img src="Picture.jpg" width="400"/>

-## Through the following buttons you can get to know me, take a look at my cv and get into contact with me.
+## Through the following buttons you can get to know me, take a look at my CV and contact with me.

 [About me](https://maxvandervelde.github.io/About%20me/me)